 Yes, it is about the customer and the survival of your business by aligning the purpose of the individual element and that of the ecosystem as a whole.

 Do forgive me but for this term, I will refer to Wikipedia as I like the description: “In biology, an organism is any contiguous living system…In at least some form, all types of organisms are capable of response to stimuli, reproduction, growth and development, and maintenance of homeostasis as a stable whole.”

 In this definition, several words matter to me, here are a few:

 - Contiguous: connected, neighboring, in touch, etc. Indeed, it’s again about relationships but at the same time about the ability of growth and development.
 An organism needs space to develop itself in relationship with other organisms, just like coral.
 However, some organisms can also be destructive to the ecosystem.
 See how it relates to business and marketing?
 It even relates to education.

 - Living: an organism is alive.
 That’s obvious.

 - Homeostasis: this is a very important term.
 Homeostasis is the tendency of an organism and of micro-organisms such as cells to regulate their internal conditions, leading, among others, to adaptive reactions and the agility (agile business…) to maintain an equilibrium when external conditions change.
-However, when conditions change, organisms must also find a new equilibrium.
+However, when conditions change and there is disruption, organisms must also find a new equilibrium.
 The Darwinian ability to adapt is crucial for a business that wants to respond fast and in an agile way.
 I guess this needs no further explanation.